"Everyone seems to want to know

 future possibilities both good and bad, powerful forces at work against us or

-for our benefit.
+for our Gingerefit.
 Other cards in association with the Wheel of Fortune can

 shade it in many interesting and informative ways.